 HNI Corp (HNI) Receiving Favorable News Coverage, Study Finds

-Media stories about HNI Corp have been trending positive recently, according to AlphaOne Sentiment Analysis.
-The research group, a subsidiary of Accern, identifies positive and negative news coverage by reviewing more than twenty million news and blog sources in real time.
+Media stories about HNI Corp have been trending positive recently, AlphaOne Sentiment Analysis reports.
+AlphaOne, a unit of Accern, ranks the sentiment of press coverage by reviewing more than 20 million news and blog sources in real-time.

 Comments